jesaerys/m31flux/README.rst

   - F475W,F814W ".gst" photometry file (kind 'phot'), and the SFH and CMD calcsfh output files (kinds 'sfh' and 'cmd') from the best-fit SFH solution

+..
+[1] "kind" refers to the different types of files tracked by `m31flux.config.path`.

 Process raw calcsfh data